junxit/us-congress-bills-115/metadata.md

 - 2018-04-24 — Placed on the Union Calendar, Calendar No. 493.
 - 2018-04-24 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-644.
 - 2018-04-24 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-644.
+- 2018-06-05 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-06-05 — Considered as unfinished business. (consideration: CR H4759-4760)
+- 2018-06-05 — Considered under suspension of the rules. (consideration: CR H4752-4753)
+- 2018-06-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5005.
+- 2018-06-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-06-05 — Mr. Bishop (UT) moved to suspend the rules and pass the bill.
+- 2018-06-05 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 374 - 5 (Roll no. 231). (text: CR H4752)
+- 2018-06-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 374 - 5 (Roll no. 231).(text: CR H4752)